Chief Executive Officer (CEO)

-Uriah Nazario is a designer and project manager for soft surface trail projects in the OZ Trails network.
+Uriah Nazario is a designer and project director for soft surface trail projects in the OZ Trails network.
 Having been born and raised in Northwest Arkansas, Uriah has seen the entirety of impact and benefits that these trails have provided.
 With years of volunteer and professional trail-building and an education in architecture and design, Uriah now sits on the Friends of Arkansas Singletrack Trails board and volunteers for the OZ Mountain Bike Patrol and Arkansas Enduro Series.
 Uriah has now played various successful roles in hundreds of projects with the NWA Trailblazers and strives to be an important role in building a capital of innovative and all-embracing trails.